MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/deploy/windows-autopatch-register-devices.md

 When one of these hardware changes occurs, Azure AD creates a new device ID record for that device, even if it's technically the same device.

 > [!IMPORTANT]
-> If a new Azure AD device ID is generated for a device that was previously registered into Windows Autopatch, even if it's the same device, the new Azure AD device ID must be added either through device direct membership or through nested Azure AD dynamic/assigned group into the **Windows Autopatch Device Registration** group.
-This process guarantees the newly generated Azure AD device ID is registered with Windows Autopatch and that the device continues to have its software updates managed by the service.
+> If a new Azure AD device ID is generated for a device that was previously registered into the Windows Autopatch service, even if it's technically same device, the new Azure AD device ID must be added either through device direct membership or through nested Azure AD dynamic/assigned group into the **Windows Autopatch Device Registration** Azure AD group.
+This process guarantees that the newly generated Azure AD device ID is registered with Windows Autopatch and that the device continues to have its software updates managed by the service.